lacker/cardkit/README.md

 Note: To test locally, open two browser windows pointing at localhost:8080

 The initial config and layout is based on http://jmfurlott.com/tutorial-setting-up-a-single-page-react-web-app-with-react-router-and-webpack/

+# Misc

+Static files in prod are configured by mucking around with links in /www/data